 Most significantly, the maximum space between the keyboard tray and the monitor(s) is too short for users over about 5’ 10”.
 The monitor bracket adjusts independently based on its own counterbalance mechanism, with a vertical span of 5”.
 But at its highest point, it is just barely tall enough for the average male worker.
 At its lowest point, it’s almost comically too low, squished against the keyboard tray – so that any user’s line of vision will soar right over the top of the monitors.
 It would make more sense to us if the whole monitor lifting mechanism was raised several inches, so that the range supported taller heights, instead of lower heights that aren’t usable.
 We commend the attempt to add a key ergonomic feature, but we think the Junior misfired a tad in the execution.

 Right along these lines, the fold-up ability of the keyboard tray has potential to be enhanced for ergonomic purposes.
-The iMovR Cadence, for example, has a tilting keyboard tray that allows users to type with their wrists at a declined, neutral ergonomic angle, making it easier on their joints, increasing typing endurance, and staving off conditions like carpal tunnel.
+The iMovR Cadence and Cadence Plus, for example, has a tilting keyboard tray that allows users to type with their wrists at a declined, neutral ergonomic angle, making it easier on their joints, increasing typing endurance, and staving off conditions like carpal tunnel.
 But in all fairness this ergonomic feature is absent from all other hover units—and for that matter, almost all other standing desk converters, of which there are dozens on the market—with only two exceptions (the iMovR ZipLift and the One-Touch Electric).

 We also noted that the screws attached the keyboard tray to the monitor arm are a little longer than ideal.
 The bottoms of the screws are exposed underneath the keyboard tray surface, which could pose a potential threat to the finish on your desktop.
 Oddly, there are no rubber pads or anything under the keyboard platform to keep the screw ends and screw heads from hitting your desktop.
 If your desk isn't a fancy one you might not care, but if you don't want to see your laminate get scratched up you may want to glue your own rubber or felt protection strips on top of these protruding metal parts.